 - A cover letter describing your interest in the position

 - One writing sample: 5-7 page essay/report from a recent course on any subject.

 Additional writing samples may be requested.

-Applications for spring 2019 will be considered on a rolling basis.
+Applications for summer 2019 will be considered on a rolling basis.